ggendre/GALocalStorage/README.md

 GALocalstorage is a Modified version or Google Analytics for Pokki without using pokki at all.

+It use localstorage instead of cookies to store session information so it works great for Phonegap apps.

+Tested succesfully on :
+ * Android 4.1,
+ * ios 6

 Original Work from the Pokki team
  * see this repository : https://github.com/blakemachado/Pokki